robinson-85/curso_em_video_python/README.md

-# learning_python
-his course is specific for learning the Python programming language.
+This course is specific to learn the Python programming language through a YouTube course by Professor Gustavo Guanabara (Video Course for Python)